-women are only paid for 13.5 hours of work each week; 36 hours a week are unpaid.9 Gender equality gapsinequality, especially for indigenous women, areis accentuated by unequal access to land, lack of economic and social resources, and low representation in government decision making forums.
+earn 33 percent lower wages than men and on average women are only paid for 13.5 hours of work each week; 36 hours a week are unpaid.
+Gender inequality, especially for indigenous women, is accentuated by unequal access to land, lack of economic and social resources and low representation in government decision making forums.

 - 4. Levels of violence are very high in Guatemala.
 Violent death and injury, street robbery and extortion are frequent and affect all social classes.
 In 2019, more than 300 people were murdered while travelling on public transport, and so far in 2020 there have been about 51 reports of extortion per day.
-In 2019, an average of four women disappeared, two women died violentlysuffered violent deaths and two children died every day.
+In 2019, an average of four women disappeared, two women suffered violent deaths and two children died every day.
 There were also 55 reports of violence against women every day.
 Guatemala's location makes it particularly attractive to drug trafficking and people smuggling networks, which have a strong presence in the country. - 5.
-The Global Hunger Index categorizes Guatemala's hunger levels as "serious"."
-One out of two children under 5 is stunted, and in rural indigenous populations the rate reaches eight8 out of ten10.
-Rural and indigenous people, adolescents, children, women and people with disabilities are left the furthest behind, the most vulnerable to food insecurity.10 Poor living conditions and violence have led to an increase in migration in the last decade, but only 6 percent of households report improvements resulting from migration.11 - 6.
+The Global Hunger Index categorizes Guatemala's hunger levels as "serious."
+One out of two children under 5 is stunted, and in rural indigenous populations the rate reaches 8 out of 10.
+Rural and indigenous people, adolescents, children, women and people with disabilities are the most vulnerable to food insecurity.
+Poor living conditions and violence have led to an increase in migration in the last decade, but only 6 percent of households report improvements resulting from migration. - 6.
 Guatemala has one of the lowest tax revenues in Latin America owing to low taxation, high levels of tax evasion and a large informal economy.
 With low public debt as a percentage of gross domestic product, public expenditure is among the lowest in the region.
-This translates into low investment in social protection and basic services, limited operational capacity of the Government and inefficient use of public expenditure.12 Limited national budgets for health and education often require households to invest in access to basic services.
-This, coupled with poverty, hinders Guatemala's potential to develop human capital at a time when the country is poised to benefit from the "demographic bonus" of its large population of working age people.13
+This translates into low investment in social protection and basic services, limited operational capacity of the Government and inefficient use of public expenditure.
+Limited national budgets for health and education often require households to invest in access to basic services.
+This, coupled with poverty, hinders Guatemala's potential to develop human capital at a time when the country is poised to benefit from the "demographic bonus" of its large population of working age people.
+13